dhairs/College-Notes/Semesters/Spring 2025 Semester/CS 380C - Advanced Topics in Compilers/Presentations/System Optimizations for LLMs.md

 Tensor parallelism — allows you to split the model cores horizontally across GPUs, but this means you have to combine results from multiple GPUs.

+### ZeRO-Inference

+Load and support larger models using DRAM, NVMe memories.
+Higher throughput but high latency per PCIe (?) — the solution is to limit GPU memory usage so we have larger batch sizes.

+Compute dominates latency of fetching weights for a larger batch size, so the efficiency is improved.

 ### More Optimizations

 Parallelism Coordinated Communication (PCC).

 Replace sparse tensors with dense representation.

+Prefetching Cache and other data.

+Multi-GPU PCIe Bandwidth Utilization.